-P Duffau, CHU of Bordeaux, FRANCE patrick.blanco@chu-bordeaux.fr
+P Duffau, CHU of Bordeaux, FRANCE pierre.duffau@chu-bordeaux.fr

 Accelerated atherosclerosis is an established complication of systemic autoimmune diseases, particularly SLE.
 Young female patients with SLE are more likely to develop myocardial infarction than matched healthy controls, and CVD is nowadays one of the most common causes of death (27%) in lupus patients.
 While traditional CV risk factors cannot explain such increased CV morbidity associated with SLE, common disease factors shared between SLE, atherosclerosis and treatment exposure may be of outmost importance in this process.
-Our group made 3 findings of particular interest that could link SLE pathogenesis and atherosclerosis-associated immune dysregulation: 1/ we identified specific immunometabolites (circulating nucleotide-derived metabolites), which are increased in the circulation of SLE patients.
-These immunometabolites trigger a constitutive inflammasome activation resulting in aberrant IL1-β production.
-Given that IL1-β inhibition was reported to significantly reduce CV events without altering lipid levels, we propose that these immunometabolites may represent novel candidate biomarkers of CV risk stratification in SLE.
-2/ we identified OX40L as an important costimulatory molecule implicated in follicular helper T cell (Tfh) activation in SLE.
-Interestingly, OX40L polymorphism has been associated to both SLE and atherosclerosis, and Tfh have been recently shown to accelerate atherosclerosis progression.
-3/ Immune complexes-activated platelets sustain aberrant immune response in SLE and block immunosuppressive functions of regulatory T cells (Tregs).
-Selectins and Tregs cell dysfunction are well accepted players in atherosclerosis pathogenesis.
-Thus there are multiple pathways that are shared between SLE and atherosclerosis and that may results in an increased risk of CV-associated morbidity in SLE patients.
+3 findings of particular interest were found that could link SLE pathogenesis and atherosclerosis-associated immune dysregulation:

+1/ specific immunometabolites (circulating nucleotide-derived metabolites) which are increased in the circualtion of SLE patients 2/ OX40L as an important costimulatory molecule implicated in follicular helper T cell (Tfh) activation in SLE 3/ Immune complexes-activated platelets sustain aberrant immune response in SLE and block immunosuppressive functions of regulatory T cells (Tregs).
 Exploring these interconnected pathways in SLE patients together with traditional and other well-established disease-related factors, might lead to a better stratification of CV risk in SLE.